 Simple English definitions for legal terms

-Read a random definition: funded
+Read a random definition: Court of Military Review

 The Employee Retirement Income Security Act (ERISA) is a law that regulates private pension plans and employee benefit plans.
 It was created in 1974 to prevent fraud and mismanagement in employee pension funds, which had caused many workers to lose their retirement benefits.
 ERISA also applies to employer-provided health insurance, which is the main way that people in the United States pay for healthcare.
 The law helps protect workers' retirement benefits and healthcare coverage.